EntityGraphQL/EntityGraphQL/README.md

 * parameters in queries e.g. defining the size of an image to return
 * Add logging options
 * fix GetMethodContext() in methodProvider
-* Support for a schema definition for versioning - JSON or maybe CS?
 * look at complying with GraphQL spec now that that is out
 * Add support for data manipulation - writes, updates, deletes
 * A way to "plug-in" security - examples